 Bake’s baked cheese tart comes all the way from Hokkaido, Japan, to tantalise our tastebuds.
 The crusty dark brown dough is filled with a creamy cheese mousse that is soft and silky in texture.
 And the egg, wheat and milk flavours are complimented by a tinge of saltiness.
 Irresistible.

 Hokkaido milk is famous for its rich, creamy, almost vanilla-ish taste.
 Symbolised by its 3.6 percent fat content, any dairy product made with this stuff is good for you.
 Taste the original and unadulterated milky flavour at Milk Top or get it in a plethora of varieties such as matcha, strawberry and cookies and cream.

 Baking fresh handmade cupcakes from scratch daily, Twelve Cupcakes provides an array of choices tailor-made to suit all tastes.
-The cookies n cream is a delight but we love the rose lychee cupcake.
-The floral and fruity flavours complement each other and is a popular choice.
+The cookies and cream is a delight but we love the rose lychee cupcake.
+The floral and fruity flavours complement each other perfectly and is always a popular choice.

 The best cheap eats in Kowloon

 People come from all corners of Hong Kong for a helping of these Islamic ‘beef burgers’.
 The ground-up beef is finely seasoned and oozing with delicious meat juices.
 Cheap as chips ($38 for two) and tasty as hell if you are willing to wait in line.